 Working with content happens essentially in the WEB > Page module.
 We will start by taking a tour of the module, which is quite rich.

-The Page module has three different modes or functions: "QuickEdit", "Columns" and "Languages".
-The first one moves you straight to editing the first content element on the page.
-This may be a bit disturbing at first and is not recommended.
+The Page module has two different modes or functions: "Columns" and "Languages".
 The "Languages" mode will be discussed later when talking about translations.

 For now we want to be in "Columns" mode.
 If that is not the case when you move to the Page module, please use the menu in the docheader to switch mode.